 Online platform used in schools across US helps students perform higher on standardized math tests

-A web-based platform for teaching and learning math that is used today in 100,000 schools across the U.S. helps students perform higher on standardized tests of math achievement
+A web-based platform for teaching and learning math is helping students perform higher on standardized tests of math achievement

 ASSISTments helps students in Maine score higher on a standardized math test.